-The Placer County Board of Education consists of seven members representing four geographic trustee areas throughout Placer County.
-They are an elected governing board that operates under the authority of the California Constitution, the Legislature, California Education Code and the State Board of Education.
+The Placer County Board of Education consists of seven members, each elected to four-year terms representing single-member areas in seven geographic regions throughout Placer County.
+They are an elected governing board that operates under the authority of the California Constitution, the Legislature, the California Education Code and the State Board of Education.

 Area No. 1